 Now the network icon will disappear again for a moment.

 nmcli Tool for Managing Network

 nmcli is another tool for managing networks on a Linux machine.
-Very powerful tool that is very useful.
-Many sysadmins choose it because it is easy to use.
-There are also two steps to this method: turning off the network and turning it on again:
+A very powerful tool that is very useful.
+Many system admins choose it because it is easy to use.
+There are also two steps in this method: turning off the network and turning it on again:

 sudo nmcli networking off

 The network will turn off and the icon will disappear.
 To turn it back on, use the following command:

 ifup & ifdown Commands for Managing the Network

 The ifup & ifdown commands directly handle the network interface and change its state to one that can send and receive data.
 Use ifdown to shut down all network interfaces and then use ifup to turn all network interfaces back on.
 The combination of both of these commands is very important.
 This step will not make the network icon disappear from your system and you will not be able to have any kind of network connection at the time: